José Riga: Standard Liège

 On 2 February 2015, Riga returned to Standard Liège in Belgium, where he was re-appointed manager following Ivan Vukomanović's departure.
 He took charge of his first game four days later, winning 3–0 against Mouscron.
 Towards the end of the season, he announced he would not be prolonging his contract.
 Slavoljub Muslin was announced as his successor on 5 June.

 Return to Charlton Athletic

 On 14 January 2016, Riga was appointed head coach of Charlton Athletic for the second time.
-His first win came away at Rotherham United in a 4-1 victory.
-Following the relegation he left the club and was replaced by Russell Slade.
+His first win came away at Rotherham United in a 4–1 victory.
+He resigned following relegation and was replaced by Russell Slade.

 Cercle Brugge

-Riga was appointed head coach at Cercle Brugge in the Belgian First Division B on 1 November 2016 but was sacked in October 2017.
+Riga was appointed head coach at Cercle Brugge in the Belgian First Division B on 1 November 2016, but was sacked in October 2017.

 URSL Visé

 On 14 October 2019, Riga was appointed sporting director of URSL Visé.

 JS Kabylie

 On 22 June 2022, Riga was appointed head coach of JS Kabylie.
 On 6 September, he was sacked.